Which city is cheaper, Kotor or Corfu?

 Kotor is a very popular island for backpackers and budget travelers.
 The town is affordable and reasonably accessible, making it a great option for backpackers.
 It's not as touristy as some of the more popular coastal towns in the area, so you can enjoy a bit of authenticity without spending big bucks.

-The public transit in Corfu can get you around easily.
+Visitors to Corfu can move around easily with public transportation.
 There's a decent public bus system on the island.
 The blue buses stay near Corfu Town while the green buses go further around the island.

-Corfu is a very walkable island.
+Corfu is a very walkable destination.
 It's easy to walk around Corfu Town, and if you plan to spend most of your time at the beach there's really no need for a car.

 Even though Kotor is a small town, it has plenty of activities to choose from.
 Make sure you visit the old town while you're here.
 This coastal town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.